mj950425/mj950425.github.io/_featured_categories/database.md

 layout: list

 # The title of the tag's page.
-title: experience
+title: DATABASE

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: experience
+slug: database

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  회고 글을 공유합니다.
+  This is a DB study log.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true